jcatrysse/jira2redmine_migration/README.md

 that links child options to parents through the `optionId` attribute.
 In both cases the resulting parent/child matrix is captured in the staging tables so the push phase (or your manual review) has the exact Jira dependencies at hand.
+When issues are transformed later, the migration resolves each Jira child ID back to its parent and populates the dependent Redmine parent/child custom fields together so the plugin receives a consistent payload.

 Example (dry-run to inspect tracker payloads):